15-Minute Gochujang Salmon

 Made with a yummy gochujang glaze, this gochujang salmon is the perfect weeknight dinner recipe that comes together in 15 minutes.
 Serve on a bed of rice with some vegetables, and you have the perfect meal!

 I have been in love with salmon recently because as life gets busier, I need easy, quick recipes that just gets me through the week.
 So far, I have shared an amazing five spice salmon recipe and lemongrass salmon, so I thought this month I would share another one I’ve been making frequently.
-This gochujang salmon is something I’ve been making a lot recently because it is so quick, tasty, and makes great leftovers.
+This gochujang salmon is something I’ve been making a lot recently because it’s so quick, tasty, and makes great leftovers.
 The basis for the salmon glaze is gochujang which is a red Korean chili paste that is the basis of a lot of Korean dishes.
 It really elevates this dish, and gives it a flavor unlike any other salmon dish.

 What is gochujang?